Skip to main content

 Yemen

-Conflict between the Internationally Recognized Government of Yemen (IRG), with support from the Saudi-led coalition, and the de-facto authority (DFA) in the north of Yemen (also known as the Houthis) has been continuing since 2015.
-The conflict has resulted in a severe humanitarian and economic crisis that have led to more than 21.6 million (66% of the total population) needing humanitarian assistance and 4.3 million people being internally displaced.
+The conflict between the Internationally Recognized Government of Yemen (IRG) and the Sana’a-based de-facto authority (DFA) in the north of Yemen (also known as the Houthis) since 2015 has resulted in a severe humanitarian and economic crisis.
+It has led to 18.6 million out of the 32 million people in Yemen needing humanitarian assistance and internally displaced 4.5 million.

 Yemen has historically been divided socially and politically along tribal, ethnic, ideological, and religious lines.
-The current conflict has furthered this fragmentation into three main areas of control.
-As at September 2022, the DFA controlled the majority of the northern and central governorates, the UAE-backed Southern Transitional Council controlled part of southern Yemen (mainly Aden, Lahj, and Socotra), and the IRG controlled the remainder of the southern and eastern governorates.
+The current conflict has furthered this fragmentation, and two main areas of political and economic control have emerged.
+The DFA controls most of the northern and central governorates, while the IRG and the UAE-backed Southern Transitional Council control southern Yemen.

-Conflict between the Internationally Recognized Government of Yemen (IRG), with support from the Saudi-led coalition, and the de-facto authority (DFA) in the north of Yemen (also known as the Houthis) has been continuing since 2015.
-The conflict has resulted in a severe humanitarian and economic crisis that have led to more than 21.6 million (66% of the total population) needing humanitarian assistance and 4.3 million people being internally displaced.
+The conflict between the Internationally Recognized Government of Yemen (IRG) and the Sana’a-based de-facto authority (DFA) in the north of Yemen (also known as the Houthis) since 2015 has resulted in a severe humanitarian and economic crisis.
+It has led to 18.6 million out of the 32 million people in Yemen needing humanitarian assistance and internally displaced 4.5 million.

 Yemen has historically been divided socially and politically along tribal, ethnic, ideological, and religious lines.
-The current conflict has furthered this fragmentation into three main areas of control.
-As at September 2022, the DFA controlled the majority of the northern and central governorates, the UAE-backed Southern Transitional Council controlled part of southern Yemen (mainly Aden, Lahj, and Socotra), and the IRG controlled the remainder of the southern and eastern governorates.
+The current conflict has furthered this fragmentation, and two main areas of political and economic control have emerged.
+The DFA controls most of the northern and central governorates, while the IRG and the UAE-backed Southern Transitional Council control southern Yemen.

 Latest updates on country situation